iotabots/iotabots.io/projects/minigames.md

 ---
 title: Minigames
-description: Play minigames with your IOTABOT or your LUMI without having to own any NFT
+description: Play minigames with your IOTABOT or your LUMI without having to own any NFT.
 thumbnail: /assets/projects/minigames.png
 status: 'in_progress'
 ---